xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Reliable and cost-effective routine monitoring of road conditions can lead to timely preventive action.
-The traditional approach to road damage detection is to use manual reporting of the presence of potholes on the roads.
-Due to the sheer size of the roadway networks, manual inspections are typically unavailable in terms of labor and cost.
+The traditional approach to road damage detection is to use manual reporting of potholes on the roads.
+Due to the sheer size of the roadway networks, manual inspections are typically unavailable in labor and cost.
 Road conditions are naturally sensed from a moving entity that can measure vibrations and impulses during a drive [4].
 We design a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
-Patrolman uses the six-axis accelerometer and GPS sensor deployed on Raspberry Pi system, relying on the mobility of cars (we use a toy car) to sense the vibration response of the roads being monitored.
+Patrolman uses the six-axis accelerometer and GPS sensor deployed on the Raspberry Pi system, relying on cars' mobility (we use a toy car) to sense the vibration response of the roads being monitored.

 ### 1.2 Goals

-This project presents an alternative system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
-It uses the mobility of the participating vehicles, gathering data from the six-axis accelerometer and GPS sensors, and processing the data to assess road surface conditions.
+This project presents an mobile system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
+It uses the participating vehicles' mobility, gathering data from the six-axis accelerometer and GPS sensors, and processing the data to assess road surface conditions.
 This project will provide an affordable sensing method to conduct pavement condition assessments.

 ## 2 For Progress Reports